Appeal seeking Idaho horse herd sterilization is dismissed

 Never miss a local story.

+The BLM in 2015 released a plan to sterilize horses in the Saylor Creek Herd Management Area and replenish the herd with wild horses captured elsewhere to maintain a herd of 50 to 200 horses.

-The American Wild Horse Campaign sued, fearing the case could set a precedent.
-A U.S. District Court ruled that the herd had to be able to produce healthy foals.
+The American Wild Horse Campaign, The Cloud Foundation and Return to Freedom sued in 2016, fearing the case could set a precedent.
+A U.S. District Court in Idaho ruled in September that the herd had to be able to produce healthy foals, and the BLM appealed last month.

 Comments